swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 ### Command-line flag naming

-As mentioned above, the current spelling of the `-enable-library-evolution` flag is `-enable-resilience`.
-The term "resilience" has been an umbrella name for the Swift project's efforts to support evolving an API without breaking binary compatibility, but it isn't well-known outside of the Swift world.
+As mentioned above, the current spelling of the flag`-enable-library-evolution`.

+The term "resilience" has been an umbrella name for the Swift project's efforts to support evolving an API without breaking binary compatibility, so for some time the flag was flag `-enable-resilience`.
+But it isn't well-known outside of the Swift world.
 It's better to have this flag be more self-explanatory.

 Alternate bikeshed colors:

 - `-enable-abi-stability`
 - `-enable-stable-abi`
 - just `-stable-abi`
-- (your suggestion here)

 In practice, the precise name of this flag won't be very important, because (1) the number of people outside of Apple making libraries with binary stability concerns won't be very high, and (2) most people will be building those libraries through Xcode or SwiftPM, which will have its own name for this mode.
 But naming the *feature* is still important.